-AGI Scotland is a sub-group of AGI focused on the interests of the geographic information community in Scotland.
-It has its own committee which promotes the aims of the AGI within the Scottish context and co-ordinates activities with the national body.
+AGI Scotland is a sub-group of the AGI, focusing on the interests of the geographic information community in Scotland.

 The objectives of AGI Scotland are:

 AGI Scotland (AGI-S) sit on the Scottish Government Spatial Information Board (SIB) in an advisory capacity and have a long running relationship working with the Scottish Government.